jsilvela/lostamong/content/post/2020-12-26-year-in-purchases.md

 A simple USB webcam to put on top of my monitor, and use instead of the laptop's embedded camera and microphone.

-A little 5-port ethernet switch so I don't rely on Wi-Fi all the time.
+A little 5-port ethernet switch so I don't depend on Wi-Fi all the time.

 ## News subscriptions